How to Choose a Controller

 If you don't mind about the shorter lifespan or are on a budget for the system and want a simple, easy to set controller.
 Tap Timers would be a good start point.

-If you have don't have access to AC power but want a little more reliability out of the controller then go for the DC Controllers, like the Hunter Node or Rain Bird WPX.
-If you have access to power then you can have a look at the Hunter X2, Rain Bird TM2 or Orbit Bhyve.
+If you have access to AC power but want a little more reliability out of the controller, go for the DC Controllers, like the Hunter Node or Rain Bird WPX.
+If you have access to power, you can look at the Hunter X2, Rain Bird TM2 or Orbit Bhyve.

-If you want the bells and whistles for your system then you can start looking at the different WiFi controllers such as the Hydrawise.
+If you want the bells and whistles for your system, you can start looking at the different WiFi controllers, such as the Hydrawise.